 Every institution has different reading room guidelines that their staff and researchers follow.
 The guidelines that you create will depend on your institution’s needs, but archives generally tend to follow a few of the same general principles:

 - Gloves should be used when handling photographs but are not necessary for other documents; however, researchers’ hands should be clean before handling collections.
+Cotton gloves should not be used.

 - No food, water, or pens should be allowed in the reading room.
 Bags should be kept in a separate area.
+Please ask researches to remove any dangling jewelry, like necklaces.

 - Physical note-taking should be done in pencil only.
 Some institutions allow laptops, while others do not.
 Some also choose to have photocopying available for items that can be photocopied, usually for a small fee.